MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/azure-front-door.md

 ![Screenshot showing the Update origin group page as seen for the first time.
 The Health probes section is expanded.](media/azure-front-door/origin-group-initial.png "Origin group as seen for the first time")

 Origins in Azure Front Door represent the back-end service that the Azure Front Door edge servers connect to, to serve content to users.
-You can add multiple origins to Azure Front Door<!--note from editor: Edit okay?
-Should this be "to your Azure Front Door instance"?--> to get content from multiple back-end services.
+You can add multiple origins to your Azure Front Door instance to get content from multiple back-end services.

 > [!TIP]
 > Power Apps portals provides high availability at its service layer, hence a single origin server is sufficient when setting up origins for portals.

 The single origin for portals should point to the host name of your portal (which you set up earlier).
 If you didn't follow the quick-create setup steps, you can add a new origin that points to your portal host name.

-The following image shows an example of the origin configuration.<!--note from editor: The host name is portalmechanics.powerappsportals.com.
-Is that a valid fictitious name, or should it be contoso.powerappsportals.com, just to keep with the scenario? -->
+The following image shows an example of the origin configuration.

 ![Screenshot showing the Update origin page with the settings described in the following table.](media/azure-front-door/origin-configuration.png "Origin configuration")